zweiein/openAlgo/Matlab/Functions/Printing and Display/README.md

 # Printing and Display

-Functions that manipulate and format strings in order to provide moderate user feedback during processing or for report generation.
+Functions that manipulate and format strings in order to provide feedback during processing or for report generation.

 ## Functions
 | Function | Description |